 GREAT LAKES SURF FORECASTING

 First thing's first: want to go really deep into Great Lakes wave forecasting?
-Scroll to the bottom of this page for the live webinar we did in October 2018.
+Scroll to the bottom of this page for the recorded webinar held live in our shop.

 While predicting waves on most ocean coasts has become a science of its own, with countless surf reports, surf-specific web cams, and detailed forecasts, surf forecasting in the Great Lakes is in its relative infancy.
 To put it bluntly; you have to work at it.
 Fortunately, there are now numerous resources available, mostly via the World Wide Web.
 Read on for a look into surf forecasting on the Great Lakes.

 Finding waves is easy.
 Finding good waves is the challenge.

 What makes waves?
 It's simple: wind.
 We need wind to make waves, but we also need a good stretch of water for the wind to blow over to produce those waves.
 That brings us to something called fetch - the length of water the wind is blowing over.
 Look at any beach on a map and find the longest amount of fetch connected to the beach, and that will tell you what wind direction you need to make waves at that beach.
 And, keep in mind that a stated wind direction means the wind is coming from that direction (a north wind blows from the north to the south).